FBEZ/ESP-IDF-Workshop-Materials/en/setup/README.md

 If you don’t have an Espressif EVK board, you can still follow every step of this guide except the last one.

 For the final step, you’ll need an EVK based on any Espressif SoC.
-During the workshop, you will receive an `ESP32-C3`-based board: the [`ESP32-C3-DevKit-RUST-1`](https://github.com/esp-rs/esp-rust-board?tab=readme-ov-file#rust-esp-board).
+During the workshop, you will receive an `ESP32-C3`-based board.

 > [!NOTE]
 > The term *ESP-IDF* is used both for the actual [toolchain](https://github.com/espressif/esp-idf?tab=readme-ov-file#espressif-iot-development-framework) and for the [VS Code extension](https://github.com/espressif/vscode-esp-idf-extension?tab=readme-ov-file#esp-idf-extension-for-vs-code).